Sklyline d'Osaka

 Umeda, Kita & Nakanoshima Kita

-The vertical north: the Umeda Sky Building and its observatory strung between two towers, the red ferris wheel planted in HEP Five, then, along the river, Nakanoshima island with its museums, neoclassical library and rose gardens.
-Japan's longest shopping arcade, Tenjinbashi-suji, stretches east.
-The flip side: an underground maze that loses even locals, and a district more efficient than endearing.
+The vertical north: the Umeda Sky Building and its open-air observation deck, the red ferris wheel planted in HEP Five, then, along the river, the island of Nakanoshima with its museums and neoclassical library.
+Japan's longest shopping arcade, Tenjinbashi-suji, runs east from here.
+This is the departures district: JR, Hankyu, Hanshin and the metro all leave from it.
+The downside: a labyrinth of basements you will get lost in, and an area more practical than endearing.

 What to see & do in the area